D4wnstar/pf2e-wealth-calculator/README.md

 pf2ewc -i "your item here"
 ```

-Quotation marks can be omitted if the item is only one word.
+Quotation marks can be omitted if the item's name is only one word long.

-Alternatively, create and write a text file with two comma-separated columns.

-In the first column, write the names of the items.

-In the second, write how many of each item you want.
-This can be omitted, in which case the default is 1.
+Alternatively, create and write a text file where you list all of your items.
+On each line, write the name of the item that you want (using the same name you find on the Archives of Nethys).
+Next, add a comma followed by how many of this item you need.
+You can omit it in case you only need one.

+> Tip: Don't worry about upper- and lowercase, they don't make a difference.

 For example:

 ```
-Longsword, 1
+# Weapons and armor
++1 striking longsword
+Cold iron breastplate (low-grade)

+# Gear
 Sunrod, 5
 Lantern (Hooded), 2
+Bedroll

+# Currency and expensive stuff
 12gp
+*35gp
 ```

 Then open a terminal in the same folder as the text file and run

 ```
-pf2ewc your_text_file.txt
+pf2ewc your_text_file_here.txt
 ```

-Put quotation marks around the file name if there are any spaces in it, e.g. `pf2ewc "dungeon loot.txt"`.
+> Tip: Put quotation marks around the file name if there are any spaces in it, e.g. `pf2ewc "dungeon loot.txt"`.

 If you used the previous items, it should produce the following output:

 ```
 Total value (converted in gp):
-  - 0 cp
+  - 2 cp
   - 4 sp
-  - 29 gp
+  - 332 gp

 Of which:
-  - Items: 17 gp
+  - Items: 285 gp
+  - Art objects: 35 gp
   - Currency: 12 gp
 ```

+Let's unpack what's going on here.
+Firstly, every line with a `#` is ignored, so you can write whatever you want in them.
+They're useful to keep your loot files nice and tidy, so use them as you see fit.

+Next, the weapon has runes while the armor is made of low-grade cold iron.
+As you can see, the script automatically calculates how much they're worth without you having to tell it anything else!

+Then, in "Gear" section, some items are counted multiple times.
+This makes it easy to add any amount of items and check whether you are giving too much or too little.

+Finally, in the "Currency and expensive stuff" section, you can see that you can add plain currency instead of any specific item.
+You may notice some weird notation on the `*34gp` line.
+The asterisk before the number means that it'll be considered as an art object instead of simple currency and categorize accordingly.
+This is useful whenever you want to give your player some expensive item to be sold instead of coins and want to make sure you keep things separate.

 You can use the `-l` or `--level` option followed by the party's level or two levels in the format X-Y (e.g. 2-5) to compare the items' total value to the one PCs are supposed to come across throughout the level or range of levels you input.
 These expected values come from the Treasure by Level table on Page 508 of the Core Rulebook (which you can find [here](https://2e.aonprd.com/Rules.aspx?ID=581)).

 For instance, running

 ```
-pf2ewc your_text_file.txt -l 1
+pf2ewc your_text_file_here.txt -l 2
 ```

 would add the following lines to the previous output:

 ```
 Difference:
-  - 146 gp too little (Expected 175 gp)
+  - 32 gp too much (Expected 300 gp)
 ```

 If you want a detailed breakdown of what you're giving to your players, then you can use the `-d` or `--detailed` option, which counts the levels, categories, subcategories and rarities of all of the items you input.